vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

   }
 ]
 ```
-and if we check the `product` table we can find the product inserted
+and if we check the `product` table we can find the just inserted product

 ![Product Data](/images/sqlworkbench_warehouse_product_data.png)

 Checking the [ActiveMQ][apache activemq] console we can notice that a message has been handled

 ![ActiveMQ Shell Queue One](/images/activemq_shell_queues_one.png)

 and the table `event_bus_journal` we can find an event

 ![EventBus Journal Data](/images/sqlworkbench_eventbus_journal_data.png)

 If we ask again for all products the result will be